-This section contains information about how parents can be involved in supporting learning at home as part of a home - school partnership.
+This section contains information about our Learning Together Framework and how parents and carers can get involved in their child's learning.

 You can also find out more about the ethos of our school, what our values are and our aspirations for our pupils including how we celebrate pupil success, and links we have with partner organisations and the wider local, national and international community.